 This form is used for documenting multiple property groups relating to one or several historic contexts.
-See the build in How to Complete the Multiple Property Documentation Form (National Register Bulletin 16B).
+See the Head of the Multiple Property Documentation Form (National Register Bulletin 16B).
 Complete each item by entering the requested information.
-For additional space, use continuation sheets (Form 10-900-a).
-Use a typewriter, word processor, or computer to complete all items.
+For additional space, use continuation sheets